Kansioo/Kansioo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Helium
+- 🔭 I’m currently working on Sulfur
-- 🌱 I’m currently learning Rust
-- 📫 How to reach me: Kansio#5244
+- 📫 How to reach me: Kansio#0001

 Some of my recent projects:
 - [Indium](https://github.com/ZonixUSNetwork/Indium) - a plugin which includes features such as staff chat, requests and reports.